ambrish018/LinkedList/README.md

 # LinkedList
-# This code demonstrate how create a linked list in swift
+# This code demonstrate how to create a linked list in swift